ABOUT McDANEL

 From June of 2005 until September of 2022 i.e., 17+ years, the company operated as McDanel Advanced Ceramic Technologies (MACT) under the principal ownership of Mr. Roberto Grosso who, interestingly, was the president of Vesuvius at the time the company was acquired by them in 1989.

-• Artemis Capital Partners acquired the company in September 2022 and thus just celebrated its first year of ownership.
+• Artemis Capital Partners acquired the company in September 2022.

 McDanel Brochure